handresforero/handresforero/README.md

 - **Backend Development**: RESTful APIs, Microservices, Database Management (SQL & NoSQL)

 ### Projects
-- **[Bot-webscraping & web app](http://5.183.8.150/login)**: Conifure a pc as a server to reproduce a bot which navigate in a page and download files.
-Use a non relational database to store data.
+- **[Bot-webscraping & web app](http://5.183.8.150/login)**: Configured a PC as a server to run a bot that navigates a web page and downloads files.
+Utilized a non-relational database for data storage..
-- **[El Escritor](http://162.240.170.94:8080/)**: This project use non and relationa database.
-In backend express, websocket, JWT.
-In Front Quill and React.
+- **[El Escritor](http://162.240.170.94:8080/)**: Implemented both relational and non-relational databases.
+The backend is built with Express.js, WebSocket, and JWT.
+The frontend is developed using Quill and React.

 ### Experience